Noble Roman's

 Noble Roman's is an American pizza company based in Indianapolis, Indiana.

 History

 Founding to 1990s

 Noble Roman's was founded in Bloomington, Indiana, when Stephen Huse and Gary Knackstedt acquired a failed pizza shop near the campus of Indiana University in 1969.
 The company incorporated in 1972, with the first franchise following in 1973.

 In the 1980s and 1990s, Noble Roman's expanded heavily outside of Indiana, opening new locations in Ohio, and other states; and issuing an IPO in 1982.
 In 1996, Noble Roman's attempted to purchase Papa Gino's, which was in the process of acquiring D'Angelo's Grilled Sandwiches chain from PepsiCo's Pizza Hut division (Noble Roman's notable competitor).
-But in the next year, the deal fell through, and eventually it was delisted from NASDAQ after it fell to a $1 per share.
+But in the next year, the deal fell through, and eventually it was delisted from NASDAQ after it fell to $1 per share.

 2000s expansion and contraction

 During the mid-2000s, the company launched an aggressive nationwide expansion campaign based on a franchising model.
 When the chain's economic problems began to come to light in 2008, they had over 1000 locations in operation and over 600 more under construction.
 Owners of failing locations filed lawsuits claiming that Noble Roman's "sold a dual-branded startup concept that the company knew was operationally flawed and too complicated to operate profitably", "did little to no market testing", and that "the company provides no marketing support or operational backup".

 Noble Roman's became embroiled in multiple lawsuits with its franchisees.
 Franchisees have described the company as "distinguished...by its high franchisee failure rates, and its insistence on suing franchise owners once they fail."
 Other franchisees allege that the company "has used litigation as a revenue source," and as of 2009, was "involved with litigation with every one of their franchisees."